SaravananRajaraman/learn/ES6-The_Right_Parts/let Vs var Vs const.md

 	//if you want to immuatable use Object.freeze()

 	const z = [1,2,3,................]
+	// z = null // not possible
-	//	here you can't do th
+	//	here you can't do the garbage collect
+	// since z is an const

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEwODYwNzc3MTVdfQ==
+eyJoaXN0b3J5IjpbLTM5Mjg3MTgwMV19
 -->